 The saying is, "Do your best and be proud of it."

 There are two main areas of character: honesty and determination.
 Both are important, but for different reasons.

 Lying, stealing or cheating just doesn't pay.
-A person may advance for awhile with dishonesty, but other people don't like it and will seek revenge.
+A person may advance for a while with dishonesty, but other people don't like it and will seek revenge.
 Once you are known as dishonest, people will not want trust you or care to deal with you.
-A student can cheat and get a better grade, but if he gets caught, the consequences are greater than the gain.
+A student can cheat and get a better grade, but if he is caught cheating, the consequences are much greater than the gain.

 Reliability and responsibility fall under honesty.
 It is better to be admired for being reliable than to be self-centered and scorned.

 Determination, courage, and perseverance are admirable character traits that will help a person achieve his or her goals and succeed.